ramSeraph/pmtiles_mosaic/README.md

 **Arguments:**

-Most arguments are the same as for the `partition` script, with one addition:
+Most arguments are the same as for the `partition` script (including `--log-level`), with one addition:

 *   `--delta-estimate`: An integer representing the estimated overhead (in bytes) for the PMTiles header, directory, and other metadata.
 This amount is subtracted from the `--size-limit` to get the target size for the raw tile data.
 If not provided, it is calculated automatically based on the size limit (e.g., for a 2GB size limit, the delta is ~5MB).